Otaiki1/deffle/README.md

-## ☄️ What's next for DEFFLE?
+## ☄️ What's next for LuckyBlock?

-Deffle would introduce payment APIs to ensure seamless funding from card to crypto to ensure smooth payment procedures.
+LuckyBlock would introduce payment APIs to ensure seamless funding from card to crypto to ensure smooth payment procedures.

-## ⚡ Hackathon

-This project was made for [Polygon Africa Bootcamp hackathon](https://polygon.technology/africa-bootcamp/)

 -->
 ## 🔩 Project Structure